Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 The website was tested on the following devices:
 - Redmi Note 11 Pro 5G
 - Lenovo Ideapad Flex 5
-- The responsivness of the site was also tested with the google developer tools to show the website responsivness to various screen sizes.

 ### Browser compatability